 Climbing tower – Our 3 sided climbing tower offers challenges for campers of all climbing abilities, with a beginner wall, a more challenging wall with a “bulge “ and a third side with ropes, tires, and ladders for a different type of climbing experience.
 All of our tower staff are trained each summer in climbing techniques and safety procedures.

-Other Activities – Camp Oneka also offers instruction and the ability to participate in archery, mountain biking, volleyball, and newcomb.
+Other Activities – Camp Oneka also offers instruction and the ability to participate in archery, volleyball, and newcomb.

 Arts and Crafts -The Oneka Craft House is always humming with activity as campers enjoy a wide range of arts and crafts activities Including: sketching and drawing, jewelry making bead work, pottery and ceramics, sculpture, basket making, weaving, air brush painting, leatherwork, textiles, tie dying, stenciling, candle making, paper mache, woodburning